JanHerca/urantiapedia/output/wikijs/article/David_Kulieke/Effective_Study_Group_Leadership.md

 > Prayer must never be so prostituted as to become a substitute for action. [[UB 91:4.2](/en/The_Urantia_Book/91#p4_2)]

-> True praying is the sincere attitude of reaching heavenward for the attainment of your ideals.
-In all your praying be fair; do not expect God to show partiality, to love you more than his other children, your friends, neighbors, even enemies. [[UB 91:4.3](/en/The_Urantia_Book/91#p4_3)]
+> True praying is the sincere attitude of reaching heavenward for the attainment of your ideals. [[UB 144:2.2](/en/The_Urantia_Book/144#p2_2)] In all your praying be fair; do not expect God to show partiality, to love you more than his other children, your friends, neighbors, even enemies. [[UB 91:4.3](/en/The_Urantia_Book/91#p4_3)]

-> Remember, even if prayer does not change God, it very often effects great and lasting changes in the one who prays… [[UB 91:4.5](/en/The_Urantia_Book/91#p4_5)]
+> Remember, even if prayer does not change God, it very often effects great and lasting changes in the one who prays . . . [[UB 91:4.5](/en/The_Urantia_Book/91#p4_5)]

 _The Urantia Book_ warns of certain kinds of mysticism: “_Mysticism… is often something of a retreat from life which is embraced by those humans who do not relish the more robust activities of living a religious life in the open arenas of human society and commerce.
 True religion must act._” [[UB 102:2.8](/en/The_Urantia_Book/102#p2_8)] When prayer becomes overmuch aesthetic…, “_it loses much of its socializing influence and ends toward mysticism and the isolation of its devotees.
-There is a certain danger associated with overmuch private praying which is corrected and prevented by group praying, community devotions._” [[UB 91:7.6](/en/The_Urantia_Book/91#p7_6)]
+There is a certain danger associated with overmuch private praying which is corrected and prevented by group praying, community devotions._” [[UB 91:7.13](/en/The_Urantia_Book/91#p7_13)]

-Study group leaders also may consider what _The Urantia Book_ says about our actual working relationships with our Thought Adjusters as these leaders try to make their groups’ prayer and worship practices valid and attractive: We are told: “_Every decision you make either impedes or facilitates the function of the Adjuster…_” [[UB 110:6.6](/en/The_Urantia_Book/110#p6_6)]
+Study group leaders also may consider what _The Urantia Book_ says about our actual working relationships with our Thought Adjusters as these leaders try to make their groups’ prayer and worship practices valid and attractive: We are told: “_Every decision you make either impedes or facilitates the function of the Adjuster . . ._” [[UB 110:6.6](/en/The_Urantia_Book/110#p6_6)]

-> You must not regard co-operation with your Adjuster as a particularly conscious process, for it is not…[[UB 110:3.6](/en/The_Urantia_Book/110#p3_6)]
+> You must not regard co-operation with your Adjuster as a particularly conscious process, for it is not. . . [[UB 110:3.6](/en/The_Urantia_Book/110#p3_6)]

 > While the voice of the Adjuster is ever within you, most of you will hear it seldom during a lifetime. [[UB 110:7.9](/en/The_Urantia_Book/110#p7_9)]